Helen Williams is the first African American model to cross over into mainstream media.

 At 17, she began her career working for Ebony, Jet and TAN magazines and became very recognizable.
 However, when she began looking for an agency, she was dismissed by most for not only being a non-white model but also “too dark to be accepted.”
 She eventually signed with Grace DelMarco, an African American modeling agency owned by Ophelia Devore.
 It was Ophelia who urged Helen to move to Paris where her career blossomed.

 In Paris, Helen had a much more positive experience.
 The French had a different viewpoint of Black beauty.
 There, Helen modeled for high fashion design houses such as Christian Dior and Jean Dessès.
-She was called ‘La Belle Americaine’, and it’s rumored that by the end of her tenure, she’d had three marriage proposals.
+She was called ‘La Belle Americaine’, and it’s been said that by the end of her tenure, she’d had three marriage proposals.

 Helen Williams in an advertisement for Budweiser.